BI-Beacon/docs/docs/setup.rst

           2. Turn off the router temporarily
           3. Move the BI-Beacon far away from the router

-          When you plug it in again, BI-Beacon will try to connect and fail.
+          When you plug it in again, the Beacon will try to connect and fail.
 It will then go into setup mode again.